-In addition, the KPMG International hotline is a mechanism for all KPMG partners, employees, clients and other external parties to confidentially report concerns they have relating to certain areas of activity by KPMG International itself, KPMG member firms or the senior leadership or employees of a KPMG member firm.
+In addition, the KPMG International hotline (as

+well as our own local KPMG Korea hotline) is a mechanism for all KPMG partners, employees, clients, and other external parties to confidentially report concerns they have relating to certain areas of activity by KPMG International itself, KPMG member firms or the senior leadership or employees of a KPMG member firm.

-At KPMG Hungary, we regularly monitor the extent to which our people feel we live the KPMG values through the Global People Survey (refer to section 3.4).
+At KPMG Korea, we regularly monitor the extent to which our people feel we live the KPMG values through the Global People Survey (refer to section 4.5.6).